Steyr

 Steyr (/de/; Steia) is a statutory city, located in the Austrian state of Upper Austria.
 It is the administrative capital, though not part of Steyr-Land District.
-Steyr is Austria's 12th most populated town and the 3rd largest city in Upper Austria.
+Steyr is Austria's twelfth-most-populated town and the third-largest city in Upper Austria.

 The city has a long history as a manufacturing center and has given its name to several manufacturers headquartered there, such as the former Steyr-Daimler-Puch conglomerate and its successor Steyr Motors.